 Prevent future water contamination

-For more ways to avoid water in your fuel, contact your LOCAL CENEX PREMIUM DIESEL DEALER to establish a regular bulk tank maintenance routine.
+For more ways to avoid getting water in your fuel, contact your LOCAL CENEX PREMIUM DIESEL DEALER to establish a regular bulk tank maintenance routine.